v-ladynev/fluent-hibernate/README.md

 # fluent-hibernate
 A library to work with Hibernate by fluent API.
 This library hasn't dependencies except Hibernate dependencies.
 It requires Java 1.6 and above.
+Now it can be used with Hibernate 5 only.
+To use the library with Hibernate 4, it is need to rebuild the library using Hibernate 4 as a dependency.

 [![Build Status](https://travis-ci.org/v-ladynev/fluent-hibernate.svg?branch=master)](https://travis-ci.org/v-ladynev/fluent-hibernate)